 More UAV: A Biologically-inspired, Lighter-than-air, Instructional, Mechatronics Program (BLIMP)

-The MIX, in conjunction with Assistant professor, Daigo Shishika, PhD of Mason’s Mechanical Engineering Department, has developed a new program for Mason students to learn introductory concepts related to unmanned aerial vehicles (UAV) or an autonomous aerial vehicle and advanced manufacturing through hands-on experience building flapping-wing lighter-than-air vehicles (blimp).
+The MIX, in conjunction with Assistant professor, Daigo Shishika, PhD of Mason’s Mechanical Engineering Department, developed a new program in Spring for Mason students to learn introductory concepts related to unmanned aerial vehicles (UAV) or an autonomous aerial vehicle and advanced manufacturing through hands-on experience building flapping-wing lighter-than-air vehicles (blimp).

 This workshop series will cover skills from different disciplines including electrical engineering, and computer science, but with a particular focus on mechanical engineering.
 Each team of three (3) students will design and build their own flapping wing blimp from scratch.
 The course will be offered to a total of 18 students (3 students x 6 teams).